ni/measurement-plugin-integration-example-python/README.md

-# An Example Measurement Plug-In Sequencer in Python
+# An Example Measurement Plug-In Sequencer for Python

 ## Overview